Json-exe/TomorrowlandSessionPlanner/README.md

 - [x] Basic UI design
 - [x] Session filtering functionality
 - [ ] Simple session export to PDF
+- [ ] Re-Enable Website when TML-Timetable is fully released
-- [X] Update Database-Set to include data for Weekend 2
+  - [ ] Update Database-Set to include data for Weekend 1
-- [X] Update Database-Set to include data for Weekend 1
+  - [ ] Update Database-Set to include data for Weekend 2
+- [ ] Optimize SessionGrabber or create a Sync-Service

 ## Features!

 - View sessions easily
 - Filter sessions by stage, DJ, and weekend